Madhunc5229/image-filtering/README.md

 * Gaussian and Laplacian pyramids
 * Edge detection pipeline
 * Template mathcing
+All the implementation are programmed from scratch without using any in-built functions except for minor operations such as convolution

 ### 1. Hybrid Images
 #### To generate a hybrid image, we take low frequency of one image and high frequency of another image and add both the images